 - Performance monitoring (i.e. to test for any errors within pages, features & functionalities)

 - Content management (i.e. to ensure the content is SEO-friendly)

 - Regular software & plugin updates

-This essentially means selecting the right candidate (or most in case a web design agency) to carry out the job, particularly an experienced one.
-Not only that, but the company should not be prioritizing price over quality when such an asset is so crucial to the overall growth and success of the business.
+In summary, these are the 10 most common problems that are likely to occur when businesses are getting themselves a new website.
+This essentially means that it’s pivotal to select the right web design agency to carry out the job.
+The company should not be prioritizing price over quality when such an asset is so crucial to the overall growth and success of the business.